 Precipitation in the whole MedCOF domain shows no clear scenario.
-The main signal refers to a slightly enhanced probability of "above normal" precipitations, possibly linked to the SST forecast over the basin, which could lead to higher risk of active convection.
-Unfortunately, the absence of consensus concerning the general circulation is reducing the confidence we could have in this signal.
+The main signal refers to a slightly enhanced probability of "above normal" precipitations.
+Unfortunately, the absence of consensus concerning the general circulation and the possibility of more than one summer dominant regime in atmospheric circulation are reducing the confidence we may have in this signal.